More ATP Does Not Equal More Contractility: Power And Remodelling In Reconstituted Actomyosin: An ATP-dependent advective-contractile instability

 \section{An ATP-dependent advective-contractile instability}

-To understand the ramifications of our scaling anzatz, we perform a linear stability analysis of the resulting hydrodynamic theory under perturbations about a uniformly ordered-state, deep in the nematic phase ({\it i.e.}, disregarding the lyotropic term in the dynamics of the polarisation vector, and instead imposing $P^i P_i = 1$ via a Lagrange multiplier).
+To understand the ramifications of our scaling anzatz, we perform a linear stability analysis of the resulting hydrodynamic theory under perturbations about a uniformly ordered state, deep in the nematic phase ({\it i.e.}, disregarding the lyotropic term in the dynamics of the polarisation vector, and instead imposing $P^i P_i = 1$ via a Lagrange multiplier).

 Traditionally, active hydrodynamic descriptions of this type are characterised by an advective-contractile instability, whereby contraction of the actin meshwork advects the bound myosin II motors that are generating the contractile force, resulting in a form of advective feedback that can result in asterlike foci.
-However, in our case, the ATP-dependence of myosin II minifilament off-rates, as well that of the magnitude of active contractility, lead to some modifications.
-Specifically, each contribute a factor of $k$ ($\propto [ATP]$) to the linear stability condition, resulting in the following quadratic form:
+However, in our case, the ATP dependence of myosin II minifilament off-rates, as well that of the magnitude of active contractility, leads to some modifications.
+Specifically, each contributes a factor of $k$ ($\propto [ATP]$) to the linear stability condition, resulting in the following quadratic form:

-which applies in the small wavevector, $Q$, regime, where $\rho_\text{a}^{(0)}$ is the uniform background actin density (SM Sec.~6 \cite{supp_al-izzi}).
+which applies in the small wavevector, $Q$, regime, where $\rho_\text{a}^{(0)}$ is the uniform background actin density (Appendix \ref{sec:app4}).
 To this order in $Q$, the criterion that there exists an unstable regime is then just given by $k^2 < -\xi/\rho_a^{(0)}\chi_m$, where the right-hand side is positive due to the sign convention that $\xi$ is negative for contractility (and positive for extensility).
 That is, advective-contractile feedback is unstable beneath a threshold level of ATP concentration.
 Of note, by plotting (\ref{eq:linstab}) as a function of $Q$ and $k$ (on log-log scale) alongside a similar condition, but where contractility is ATP-{\it independent}, we can show that, at low enough levels of ATP, a contractile instability can be triggered in a regime where it might otherwise be expected to be stable (Fig.~\ref{fig:numericsFig}b).